minimice/terraform-cloudprovider-cli/README.md

 # terraform-cloudprovider-cli

-Build Docker images with various cloud provider CLIs.
+Build Docker images with various cloud provider CLIs and other required tools.

 ✅ No need to ever install any package locally on your machine.
 ✅ Everyone in a team can now have a consistent experience working with your cloud provider.
-✅ The image can be used as a deployment container, allowing you to test locally before running it in a CI/CD pipeline.
+✅ Can be used as a deployment container, allowing you to test locally before running it in a CI/CD pipeline.
+✅ Pipeline agnostic.
+Whatever pipeline you use, this can be deployed with consistent behaviour.
-✅ Saving time and money for all.
+✅ Saving ⏰  and 💰 for all.
 Life is precious, don't spend time doing trivial tasks.

 ☁️ Cloud providers supported in the various container images! ☁️